MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-threat-protection.md

 ## Detect activities by service account from external IP addresses

-Detect service account activities originating from a non-internal IP addresses.
+Detect service account activities originating from non-internal IP addresses.
 This could indicate suspicious behavior or a compromised account.

 ### Prerequisites